 This turkey roulade is made from turkey breast and stuffed with roasted butternut squash, cremini mushrooms, and dried cranberries, then wrapped in Parma ham.
 It’s so flavorful and perfect for an autumn Sunday dinner or for a special occasion like Thanksgiving or Christmas.

-The stuffing is made from roasted butternut squash seasoned with rosemary, cremini mushrooms sauteed with onion and garlic and dried cranberries.
-Wrapping the turkey roll with Parma ham protects the delicate meat from drying out and adds a lot of additional flavor.
+The stuffing is made from roasted butternut squash seasoned with rosemary, cremini mushrooms sauteed with onion and garlic, and dried cranberries.
+Wrapping the turkey roll in Parma ham protects the delicate meat from drying out and adds a lot of additional flavor.
 The butternut squash is deliciously sweet, mushrooms and rosemary add a savory note, and sweet and sour cranberries are balancing all the flavors.
-I served the roulade with a simple gravy and mashed potatoes.
+I served the roulade with simple gravy and mashed potatoes.
 The meat comes out so tender and juicy.
-A turkey roll is easier and quicker to prepare than the whole turkey!
+A turkey roll is easier and quicker to prepare than a whole turkey!

 - The stuffing uses easy to get ingredients.

 - The stuffing ingredients work perfectly together and are well seasoned.

 - Wrapping the roulade in Parma ham prevents the meat from drying out and adds additional flavor.